 2. Offline application

-Where can you get Form 49B?
+Where can you get form 49B?

-To get Form 49B, you must follow these steps:
+To get form 49B, you must follow these steps:

 How to pay the TAN application/ correction fee?

-- Credit card
+3. Credit card

-- Debit card
+4. Debit card

-- Net banking
+5. Net banking

 If an applicant chooses to pay the fee by credit/ debit card, they will have to bear an additional charge of up to 2% (plus applicable taxes) of the application fee.
-If u choose net banking as a payment gateway, an additional amount of(Rs.
+If you choose net banking as a payment gateway, an additional amount of(Rs.
 4 + GST) will be charged.

 If you want to track the status of your TAN application, you can use the 14-digit unique acknowledgement number.
 You can contact the TAN call centre (020-27218080) or send an SMS (NSDLTAN) to 57575 to track the status of TAN application.

-While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
-The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
+While care is taken to update the information, products, and services included in or available on our website and related platforms/ websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
+The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/ service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
-Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
-In case any inconsistencies observed, please click on reach us.
+Please take an informed decision with respect to any product or service after going through the relevant product/ service document and applicable terms and conditions.
+In case any inconsistencies are observed, please click on reach us.

 *Terms and conditions apply